gytenis98/LAB4/README.md

 #####Bugs and Errors
 I made only one small mistake which at first did not let me to get "Check" at the syntax part.
 Instead of `elsif` I wrote `elseif` in three parts.

+#Reverse Engineering

+####0-50 ns

+This time frame was checked with the example in the Lab4 and matched it.

+####50-100 ns

+To confirm that waveform in this timeframe is correct I checked following part:
+a) At 50ns we se IR completing the command 7 for the IR.
+b) At 75ns the Program Counter is at value 4 and at the same time the Controller places this value one the Databus.
+c) At 85ns operand 3 is put into the data buss.